Cloodot

 • Future: Scheduled or event-driven executions (planned feature)

-Skill Context
+Skill context

 When a skill executes, it receives rich context about the conversation: